 about that.
 Sure, it would be good for you, so you can get something done without having to put your child in front of a screen.
 But independent play

-is also good for your child, as long as they're also getting plenty of connection time with you.
+is important for your child's development, as long as they're also getting plenty of connection time with you.

 Research shows that children who regularly lose themselves in play develop qualities that will help them master whatever they pursue for the rest of their